Prostacyclin-Class Treatment

 • Preventing clotting

-The function of prostacyclin in the blood vessels of the lungsProstacyclin-class medications can help widen blood vessels in the lungs.
+Prostacyclin-class medications can help widen blood vessels in the lungsProstacyclin-class medications can help widen blood vessels in the lungs.

 Many PAH specialists have decades of experience using prostacyclin-class medicines